Skip to main content

 Defining terrorism: Review of the definition of a ‘terrorist act’ in section 100.1 of the Criminal Code Act 1995

-The Independent National Security Legislation Monitor (the Monitor) is in the early stages of reviewing the definition of a ‘terrorist act’ under section 100.1 of the Criminal Code Act 1995 (Cth) (Criminal Code).
+The Independent National Security Legislation Monitor (the Monitor) is reviewing the definition of a ‘terrorist act’ under section 100.1 of the Criminal Code Act 1995 (Cth) (Criminal Code).
 The Monitor is undertaking this review using the ‘own motion’ power in s 6(1)(a) of the Independent National Security Legislation Monitor Act 2010 (Cth) (INSLM Act).

 The definition of a ‘terrorist act’ in section 100.1 of the Criminal Code is an element for a number of serious offences and enlivens a broad range of policing and other powers under Commonwealth, State and Territory laws.